triton-inference-server/server/README.md

 examples](https://github.com/NVIDIA/DeepLearningExamples) that use
 Triton.

-As part of you deployment strategy you may want to [explicitly manage what models are available by loading and unloading models](docs/model_management.md) from a running Triton server.
+As part of your deployment strategy you may want to [explicitly manage what models are available by loading and unloading models](docs/model_management.md) from a running Triton server.
 If you are using Kubernetes for deployment a simple example of how to [deploy